 - Open sores (ulcers), even without injury

-How the disease progresses varies from person to person.
-You may experience pain for years with few visible symptoms of the condition.
-Or you may develop more severe complications such as ulcers after only a short time.
+How the superficial venous insufficiency progresses varies from person to person.
+You may experience pain for years with few visible symptoms of the condition, or you may develop more severe complications such as ulcers after only a short time.

 Superficial venous insufficiency is caused when the valves or walls of the veins don’t work properly.
 This allows blood to collect in the veins, which causes them to swell.
 Over time, the increased pressure of the extra blood can cause the symptoms of this condition.